-Dinner: Dinner catered by the hotel restaurant.
+Dinner: Plated dinner catered by the hotel restaurant.
 Entrées will vary nightly. vegetarian and gluten-free option available if requested ahead of time.
 One non-alcoholic beverage provided, alcoholic beverages available for purchase.

 Evening: After Dinner, enjoy an evening at leisure, get a good night's sleep for the full day ahead.

-Activity note: Several walks, carry your own equipment up to one half mile each.
+Activity note: Several walks throughout the day, carry your own equipment up to one half mile each.
 At the evening shoot, walk on unpaved trails and off trail on uneven ground while photographing in diminishing light.
 Two drives of about 20 miles and 30 minutes.

 Breakfast: Enjoy breakfast at the hotel.
 Large deluxe buffet breakfast as well as fresh omelette's cooked to order.
 Coffee, tea, juices and water available.